cdlhub/documentation/md/Specification.md

 <a id="getmodel"></a>
 ## getmodel

-getmodel is the component which generates a stream of cdfs for a given set of event_ids.
+getmodel is the component which generates a stream of effective damageability cdfs for a given set of event_ids.

 ##### Input
 Same as eve output or a binary file of the same input format can be piped into getmodel.